bugsnag/bugsnag-ruby-performance/README.md

 ## License

-The BugSnag Ruby performance SDK is free software released under the MIT License.
+The BugSnag Ruby Performance SDK is free software released under the MIT License.
 See [LICENSE.txt](LICENSE.txt) for details.